 New memorial bridge built on iconic Scottish hiking trail

-A new West Highland Way bridge remembers a popular ultra runner
+West Highland Way installation remembers the life and passions of popular ultra runner

 A new bridge has been installed on a famous long-distance walking and running trail that is one of the prize jewels of hiking in Scotland and has become popular with trail runners, too.
 The wooden construction replaces a stormed damaged crossing on the 96-mile West Highland Way and has been built in memory of popular Scotland and UK ultra runner John Kynaston.